thewtex/thesis/tcd/tcd.rst

 of seconds after the start of acquisition, the mark number, and the system clock time.
 Velocity envelope data was found in the *TW?* binary file.
 This file alternates between left and right channels in 64 sample segments.
 Each velocity sample is a two byte signed integer.
+With a sampling rate of 100 Hz, and two bytes per sample, a one hour sessions contains *1,440,000*.
+This allows the data to be exported on a single 3.5" floppy disk, which has a capacity of 1,474,560 bytes per disk, for further examination.
+If the file size exceeds disk capacity, the Unix *split* and *cat* programs can be used to transder the dataset in pieces.

 ::